 Nutrition and Physical Degeneration Dr Weston A Price

-Please read through this information and at the bottom are links where you can purchase this wonderful book or upload for free a PDF copy.
+FREE PDF copy - Please read through this information and at the bottom are links where you can purchase this wonderful book or upload a free PDF copy.

 Dr Weston A Price a dentist who wrote this book in the 1930s as a 70-year-old to demonstrate techniques used by non-civilised cultures to prolong the life of themselves and their offspring.
 He used teeth health as his gauge of the health of the tribe.
 He took over 16,000 photos of peoples teeth in non-civilised societies.
 This book distils the research of Weston A. Price, a dentist and independent nutrition researcher.
 In a decade of travel around the world, Price and his wife studied the health, dietary habits, and chemical composition of food of dozens of traditional peoples of various racial backgrounds.
 His research was done at a time when many such groups still lived free of the influence of Western civilization and what he called "foods of commerce," i.e. heavily refined and denatured foods.

 One could question whether 60 plus-year-old research is relevant today, but I found his work powerful and persuasive for a very simple reason.